ttran569/OverTheWire_Wargames/Bandit/Bandit-09.md

 # Bandit 9
-Bandit 9 command to login to ssh with username: bandit9, password: 4CKMh1JI91bUIZZPXDqGanal4xvAg0JM, and port 2220 ->
+Bandit 9 command to login to ssh with username: bandit9 and port 2220 ->

 **ssh -l bandit9 -p 2220 bandit.labs.overthewire.org**